-P - Permitted N - Not Permitted DMS DV DN ΡΗ HH TC НС Dooryard or Stoop A frontage type consisting of a zero-step entrance or a set of stairs with a N Р Р N/A N N Ν A frontage type consisting of a zero-step entrance or a set of stairs with a landing that provides access to the entrance of a building.
+P - Permitted N - Not Permitted DMS DV DN ΡΗ HH TC НС Dooryard or Stoop A frontage type consisting of a zero-step entrance or a set of stairs with a landing that provides access to the entrance of a building.
 A dooryard or stoop may be combined with a front garden frontage type.
-Porch N Р Р N/A N N N A frontage type consisting of a raised platform with a roof supported by columns, piers, or posts; an area for seating; and an optional set of stairs with a landing that provides access to the entrance of a building.
-A porch may be combined with a front garden frontage type
+N Р Р N/A N Ν Ν Porch A frontage type consisting of a raised platform with a roof supported by columns, piers, or posts; an area for seating; and an optional set of stairs with a landing that provides access to the entrance of a building.
+A porch may be combined with a front garden frontage type Ν Р Р N/A Ν Ν Ν

-C. Dormer D. Cross Gable ł А Cumulative Width of all Dormers (max) 50% of the roof eave Α Width (max) 50% of the roof eave below В Exterior Wall Setback (min) В Equal to the he Roof with Eave 0 ft Design Standards: C Roof without Eave Setback from Gable (min) 1 ft 3 ft The roof ridge of a cross gable must be perpendicular to the main roof ridge of the D Separation from another Dormer (min) 50% of dormer width principal building.
-Design Standards: The face wall of a dorme project beyond the exterior and may not interrupt the or wall of the building The rakes and ridge of the roof of the cross gable must be structurally integrated into the eave and ridge of roof of the attached prima massing.
+C. Dormer D. Cross Gable 6 А Cumulative Width of all Dormers (max) 50% of the roof eave Α Width (max) 50% of the roof eave below В Exterior Wall Setback (min) В Height (min) Equal to the height of the roof of the attached primary massing Roof with Eave 0 ft Design Standards: С Roof without Eave Setback from Gable (min) 1 ft 3 ft The roof ridge of a cross gable must be perpendicular to the main roof ridge of the principal building.
+The rakes and ridge of the roof of the cross gable must be structurally integrated into the eave and ridge of roof of the attached primar massing.
+D Separation from another Dormer (min) 50% of dormer width Design Standards: The face wall of a dorme project beyond the exteria and may not interrupt the or wall of the building

-E. 1 E. Projecting Gable
+E. E. Projecting Gable

-'''

 A Width (max) Equal to the shortest side of the attached primary massing

 В Projection (max) 6 ft

 С Height (min) Height of Building in Stories

 D Front Setback Encroachment (max) 6 ft

-,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Design Standards: A projecting gable may atta principal building.
-The roof ridge of a projecti perpendicular to the main r building. ng gable must be
+Design Standards: A projecting gable may attach only the façade of a principal building.
+The roof ridge of a projecting gable must be perpendicular to the main roof ridge of the principal building.